Mallika1405/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-11.txt
 ```
 #### Example 2:
-Used the `-type d` option to look for all the directories in `./technical`.
+I used the `-type d` option to look for all the directories in `./technical`.
 It is used to obtain the directories and look at them together in order to find something.
 ```
 mallika@Mallikas-MacBook-Air docsearch % find ./technical -type d